Yuki-Tanaka-33937424/pytorch-image-models/docs/models/.templates/models/densenet.md

 ## How do I train this model?

-You can follow the [timm recipe scripts](https://rwightman.github.io/pytorch-image-models/scripts/) for training a new model afresh.
+You can follow the [timm_new recipe scripts](https://rwightman.github.io/pytorch-image-models/scripts/) for training a new model afresh.

 ## Citation